 Probiotics are beneficial bacteria that help maintain a healthy balance in your dog’s gut microbiome.
 This balance is crucial for smooth digestion, proper nutrient absorption, and a strong immune system.

-However, when not introduced properly or if the probiotic isn’t specifically formulated for dogs, it can sometimes lead to digestive discomfort, including constipation.
+However, when it is not introduced properly or if the probiotic isn’t specifically formulated for dogs, it can sometimes lead to digestive discomfort, including constipation.

 For instance, giving your dog too many probiotics at once can overwhelm their digestive system, leading to bloating and irregular bowel movements.

-To avoid these issues, it’s important to choose a high-quality probiotic made for dogs, like soft chews that deliver the right balance of beneficial bacteria with prebiotics in a way that’s easy to digest and gentle on their system.
+To avoid these issues, it’s important to choose a high-quality probiotic made for dogs.
+Look for soft chews that deliver the right balance of beneficial bacteria with prebiotics in a way that’s easy to digest and gentle on their system.

 Why Do Dogs Get Constipated?